SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ChoosingBetweenClassesAndStructures.rst

 .. using value type you don't have to worry about where far away changes might be coming from

 .. these are some things you might make classes in other languages

-.. in Swift, you don't need a class as often as you'd expect

-.. when copying doesn't make sense

-.. when there really is just one of something